 Check that the PCI ID has actually changed.
 Unload the

-module should load automatically, but you can also check the (hopefully changed) PCI ID withlspci -nn
+tg3module withsudo rmmod tg3, then reconnect the dock.
+The originaltg3module should load automatically, but you can also check the (hopefully changed) PCI ID withlspci -nn.

 You may also have to reauthorize the dock if it doesn’t show up.